sap-tutorials/Tutorials/tutorials/odata-dd-4-metadata/odata-dd-4-metadata.md

 These are artifacts relating to the use of XML namespaces.

 > There are actually two different types of namespaces at play in these OData metadata document resources.
 There are the XML namespaces, which are the subject of this step.
 There are also OData namespaces.
 These are found in `Namespace` attributes of the `<edmx:Include>` and `<Schema>` elements.
-We'll look at the schema namespace in a later step in this tutorial, and at the namespaces in the `<edmx:Include>` elements in a subsequent tutorial.
+We'll look at the schema namespace in a later step in this tutorial, and at the namespaces in the `<edmx:Include>` elements in the next tutorial.

 For the usual reasons, namespaces are used in XML to compartmentalize element and attribute names, which allow the use of various XML vocabularies (not to be confused with the OData vocabularies which we'll look at next) together in a single document, without element and attribute name collisions.